cjwirth/RichEditorView/README.md

 Written in Swift 1.2 (Xcode 6.3)

+**[Swift 2.0 Support](https://github.com/cjwirth/RichEditorView/tree/swift-2.0)** is available in the `swift-2.0` branch.
+This will become the main branch when Xcode 7 official is released

-Supports iOS 8 through Cocoapods, or iOS 7 by including the source in your project.
+Supports iOS 8 and 9 through Cocoapods, or iOS 7 by including the source in your project.

 - _Looking for Android?
 Check out_ [wasabeef/richeditor-android](https://github.com/wasabeef/richeditor-android)